JL-40/Game_Engine_Assignment_1/README.md

 #### Explanation

 ### Observer Pattern
+The ```GameManager``` has been turned into an Observer that is subscribed to the ```Pawn``` (Subject) so that the ```GameManager```can promote the pawn.

 #### Pseudocode/Diagram

 #### Explanation

 ## Explanation on Deliverables - Course Project

 ### Assignment 1 Improvements
+In truth, due to lack of everything in my Assignment 1, the only improvements I could make was actually completing Assignment 1.

 ### Optimization Design Patterns
+I modified the Pawn and GameManager so that the Observer Design Pattern also functions as the Dirty Flag.

 #### Pseudocode/Diagram

 #### Explanation